Looking for support for your finance function? Book a time with an expert.

 Eugene Fama (EMH champion) and Robert Shiller (behavioral finance pioneer) shared the 2013 Nobel Prize in Economic Sciences despite holding fundamentally opposing views about market efficiency.

-Shiller's Position: Markets are subject to psychological biases and social dynamics that create persistent inefficiencies, particularly during bubble and crash periods.
+Shiller's Perspective: Markets are influenced by psychological and social tendencies that lead to persistent inefficiencies, especially during bubble and crash cycles.

 Reconciling Rational Markets with Human Psychology

-Modern financial research increasingly recognizes that markets can be both "efficient enough" to challenge active management while still exhibiting behavioral biases and occasional inefficiencies:
+Contemporary financial literature finds an increasing acknowledgment that markets can be both “efficient enough” to contest active portfolio management and still be influenced by behavioral biases and periodic inefficiencies:

 Practical Decision-Making Framework